 As you become more familiar with the product and how your body reacts to CBD, you’ll be able to better determine the best CBD dosage for your body.
 Let your intuition guide you, and don’t worry about taking too much.
 You’d have to consume much more CBD than is in a typical vial to experience any adverse effects like drowsiness or digestive discomfort.

 Don’t have time for CBD oil?
 CBD softgels are a fast, convenient way to experience CBD’s benefits.
 Because the CBD is encased in gel, it should survive its trip into the digestive tract.

 Each capsule contains 25mg of CBD, making dosage a no-brainer.

 - Choose “Pure” Softgels formulated with broad-spectrum CBD to enjoy the entourage effect without the inclusion of THC.

 - Rest Softgels contain broad-spectrum CBD along with sleep-supportive melatonin.

-Ingesting CBD via capsule, softgel, or gummies is a great way to enjoy the potential systemic benefits of CBD.
+Ingesting CBD via capsule, softgel, or CBD gummies is a great way to enjoy the potential systemic benefits of CBD.